viresh-ratnakar/exet/README.md

     blank grid, "Add automagic blocks" will create a British grid variety.)
 - No cell where you've already entered a grid-fill letter will be turned into a block.
-- Shuffle candidate rowcols to randomize the created grids better.
 - The above procedure loops until a heuristically-determined minimum number of lights is reached, when a new grid is being created.
 There is no target set if you use the "Edit > Add automagic blocks" option.